mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/ProtocolRESTApiDocumentation.md

 * **Notes:**

-    Method performs read operation on  device's components connected via specific protocol , like temperature, humidity, etc..
-Method checks if device and protocol exists, are they connected, and then performs read operations.On sucess response  method returns JSON array of all components records connected via protocol.
+    Method performs read operation on all device's components connected via specific protocol , like temperature, humidity, etc..
+Method checks if device and protocol exist, are they connected, and then performs read operations.On success response  method returns JSON array of all components records connected via protocol.